ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

     - Contact [Bloomberg customer support](https://service.bloomberg.com/portal/sessions/new?utm_source=bloomberg-menu&utm_medium=csc).

-    After you work with Bloomberg to set up an SFTP site, Bloomberg will provide some information to you after you respond to the Bloomberg implemenation email message.
+    After you work with Bloomberg to set up an SFTP site, Bloomberg will provide some information to you after you respond to the Bloomberg implementation email message.
 Save a copy of the following information.
 You'll use it to set up a connector in Step 3.

-    - Firm code
+    - Firm code, which is the username used to log in to the Bloomberg SFTP site.

-    - Password for SFTP site
+    - Password for Bloomberg SFTP site

     - URL for Bloomberg SFTP site (for example, sftp.bloomberg.com)

-    - SFTP port number
+    - Port number for Bloomberg SFTP site

 - The user who creates the Instant Bloomberg connector in Step 2 (and who downloads the public keys and IP address in Step 1) must be assigned the Mailbox Import Export role in Exchange Online.
 This is required to access the **Archive third-party data** page in the Security & Compliance Center.
 By default, this role isn't assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a new role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
 For more information, see the  [Create role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".